Top 7 African Safari Destinations for Wildlife Photography | Safari Trips 2024

 Kruger National Park is a dream destination for safari lovers.
 One of Africa's largest game reserves, Kruger boasts a rich diversity of wildlife, including all members of the Big Five.
 Visitors can enjoy guided jeep safaris or self-drives through the park's vast 2 million-hectare expanse.

 What sets Kruger apart is its accessibility.
 It offers a range of accommodations, from budget-friendly campsites to luxurious five-star lodges, making it an ideal destination for both first-time safari-goers and seasoned travelers.
-The best time to visit is during the dry winter months, from May to September, when animals tend to congregate around water sources.

 4. Okavango Delta - Botswana